LLAMA 2 Paper and Model Deep Dive#

 Supervised Fine Tuning#

-The SFT in this model is the same as every other model, so I won’t cover it again here, You can read it in the general Pretraining section of this book.
+The supervised fine tuning in this model is the same as every other model, so I won’t cover it again here, You can read it in the general pretraining section of this book.
 The most notable fact is that SFT is not nearly enough to achieve the performance the Meta team was looking for, as evidenced explicitly in Figure 8, and implicitly the numerous additional steps taken.
 This is why two reward models, GAtt, and RLHF methods are used.

 Reward Models#

 It’s now quite common for LLMs to be used to train and understand other LLMs.
 [3].
-For to train the LLAMA 2-Chat model from another LLAMA-2 base model, two LLAMA-2 “base” models were reward model trained provide said fine tuning.
+To train the LLAMA 2-Chat model from another LLAMA-2 base model, two LLAMA-2 “base” models were reward model trained to provide said fine-tuning.
 This is pretty incredible when you think about it.
-There are more steps to fine tuning but let’s focus on the reward models first.
+There are more steps to fine-tuning, but let’s focus on the reward models first.

 The two reward models, the Safety and Helpfulness models, were trained from human preferences.
-To briefly summarize the training process two responses from two models are given to raters.
-Those are ranked responses are then ranked with two labels
+To briefly summarize the training process, two responses from two models are given to raters.
+Those ranked responses are then ranked with two labels

 A preference label